 The competition mirrors the real world of scientific research by:

 - requiring students to submit research proposals that are evaluated by a scientific evaluation committee;

 - approved projects receive funding of up to $200 and are connected with possible mentors who can provide expert advice and access to equipment and supplies; and;

 - students have their projects judged by fellow students (peer review) and by judges representing government, business, academia and the education community.

 In Toronto, student teams compete for $9,500 in cash prizes that are awarded to seven winning teams and their schools.
 The Toronto competition is held in April at rotating venues in conjunction with a series of biotechnology lectures on a wide range of biotechnology topics by some of Toronto’s leading researchers.

-The local sponsors of the Toronto program include Sanofi Pasteur Ltd, the Government of Ontario’s Ministry of Economic Development and Innovation, MaRS, Life Sciences Ontario, the University of Toronto, the University of Toronto (Mississauga), the University of Toronto (Scarborough), York University, Ryerson University, Seneca College of Applied Arts and Technology, The Biotechnology Initiative .
+The local sponsors of the Toronto program include Sanofi Pasteur Ltd., MaRS, the University of Toronto, York University, Ryerson University, Seneca College of Applied Arts and Technology, The Biotechnology Initiative .
 Merck Frosst Canada sponsors a series of biotechnology workshops held concurrently with the SABC Toronto competition.